 Radish is also known as 'Raphanus raphanistrum', can be eaten raw (in salads) or can be used in the preparation of different cuisines.
 While many people trash away radish greens, they are actually one of the best parts of this root vegetable.
 Although they are not among those classic leafy green vegetables, Radish greens are packed with some lesser known but important nutrients that can fill out a healthy diet.

 Radish greens are an excellent source of vitamins (such as - riboflavin, thiamine, niacin, pantothenic acid, vitamin B6, folate, C, E, K), minerals (like - iron, calcium, phosphorus, sodium, copper, potassium, manganese, magnesium), protein, and dietary fiber.

+What Are Radish Greens?
 Radish greens are the green leaves on top of the radish itself.
 These radish greens have an earthen, peppery taste, making them a nutritional addition to any salad.
 Besides, they can also be used in sandwiches or salted for a healthy side dish.
 So, if you are among those countless people who just trash the radish greens away, change your ways and include this new food in your diet.
 Read on to know more about the benefits-

 Let us get a quick look at the various benefits that radish greens have to offer:

-This is helpful in improving your condition of jaundice and hyperbilirubinemia.
+Crush radish leaves and extract the juice using a muslin cloth Consume 1/2 liter of this juice for 10 days This is helpful in improving your condition of jaundice and hyperbilirubinemia.
 With so many health benefits, it would be foolish to exclude radish leaves from the diet.